Books on the Wall blog posts covering a range of literary genres and classifications.

 Irish writer James Joyce is a very polarizing figure.
 Some people love his wit, his wordplay, and his inventiveness.
 Other readers simply cannot stand his scholastic allusiveness.
 However you may feel about this literary giant, it is impossible to understand 20th century Modernism without him.
 Along with T.S.
 Eliot, Ezra Pound, Virginia Woolf, and William Faulkner, Joyce is one of those indispensable writers who defined the voice of an era.
 Indeed, if you are willing to undergo the struggle, Joyce’s books offer not only great wisdom but also great fun.
 Read on for a general overview of Joyce’s life and works […]Continue Reading

 A few weeks ago, we shared a blog post about the history of magical realism.
 Today we’re taking a deeper look at perhaps the greatest and most beloved of all magical realism novels: One Hundred Years of Solitude (Cien Años de Soledad) by Colombian author Gabriel Jose Garcia Marquez.
 The classic example of magical realism Although many critics may have trouble defining what exactly a magical realist novel is, their prime example will always be Marquez’s beloved One Hundred Years of Solitude.
-A long and dense work, One Hundred Years of Solitude can be a bit confusing for first-time readers, especially those not […]Continue Reading
+First published in 1967, One Hundred Years of Solitude is a long and dense work.
+The novel can be a bit confusing for […]Continue Reading

 Today we’re exploring magical realism, one of the most interesting literary movements in recent history.
 A brief history of magical realism The 20th century was a century of “-isms” in the West.
 Never before had there been so many dynamic philosophical, aesthetic, political, sociological, and psychological schools of thought: from Freudianism to Keynesianism to Cubism.
 One of the famous literary “-isms” to arise in this time, especially in Latin America, was called magical realism.
 In contrast to pure fantasy, magical realism in literature sought to re-invigorate the ordinary with the sublime.
 Magical realism novels do not contain the elves and wizards of a […]Continue Reading